Chiang Mu-tsai

 Chiang Mu-tsai (強木在 (Qiáng Mùzài)) is a Taiwanese football manager and former player.
-When he was a player, he had played for Tatung F.C.
+When he was a player, he played for Tatung F.C.

 Coaching and managerial career

 In 1988, he was appointed Tatung's head coach.

 During Chiang’s tenure, Tatung F.C. won multiple national league titles and participated in regional competitions such as the AFC President’s Cup, where they represented Taiwan against other emerging football nations.

 From 1994 to 2000, he also served as Chinese Taipei national football team's head coach.

 As of 2024, he continues to influence Taiwanese football as the manager of Taiwan Leopard Cat FC, aiming to challenge top competitors in the Taiwan Football Premier League.